drachenwald/insulae-draconis/activities/heraldry/awards.md

 ### The Order of Luna

-_For valued contribution in a short time_
+_For valued contribution in a finite length of time_

-Sometimes people join the Isles and make a big impact in a short time.
-Whether they are here permanently or just visit and do excellent work to make our game better, we want to recognise what they do.
+It sometimes happens that people come to the Isles, have a big impact while they're here, and then leave our shores.
+Whether they stay for a long time, or just visit for a short while, we want to recognize the legacy of their excellent work to make our Principality better.

 ### The Order of St Hild